Google Street View privacy concerns: Japan

 In Japan, Google Street View started in August 2008 and was made available for ten Japanese Prefectures in February 2009.
 The available Street View areas depicted residential and business areas, and showed the faces of pedestrians, displayed vehicle registration plates, and the name plate of a family residence (表札, hyōsatsu) – Google's decision to show these has led to disputes.
 Local governments, lawyers and individuals claimed Google was violating privacy.
 On February 3, 2009, Google Japan representatives attended a meeting about privacy concerns held at a Tokyo Metropolitan Government facility, and agreed that privacy issues had not been adequately considered.
 Google pledged that, before taking photographs for Street View, they would in future notify the provinces' local government.
 Google Japan admitted that notifications and explanations of this kind had already been taking place in countries other than Japan, but had not done so in Japan as they were not aware of the potential privacy concerns.

 On May 13, 2009, Google Japan announced that it would modify its cameras to scan from a lower height of 2.05 m above ground level, 95 cm lower than the original height of the camera head.
 The new height is intended to avoid having cameras view over fences in front of homes and into homes.
 This reduced height is to be applied immediately, and all areas previously visited will be retaken from the reduced height.
 Imagery taken at the original height remained available until they are replaced with the new images.

 On November 11, 2011, the Ministry of Internal Affairs and Communications issued an administrative guidance to Google Inc. that its collection of Wi-Fi data was against the law of telecommunication which requests secrecy of communication, and requested to delete the recorded data, to take measures of preventing of recording the communication data, and to let it be known publicly in Japanese.

 Philippines

-The administration of the University of the Philippines Diliman in 2019 expressed concern over breach of privacy through the shooting of Street View imagery in the vicinity of their campus, citing similar concerns in Germany, India, Japan, the United Kingdom, and the United States.
-The university's data protection officer suggested not allowing Google to shoot the public roads of the campus in the near future unless the concerns have been addressed.
+The administration of the University of the Philippines Diliman expressed concern in 2019 about a breach of privacy due to the capture of Street View imagery in the vicinity of their campus.
+They cited similar concerns raised in Germany, India, Japan, the United Kingdom, and the United States.
+The university's data protection officer recommended that Google not be permitted to capture images of the public roads on campus in the near future unless these concerns are addressed.